labmrd/odrive-with-motor-characterization/README.md

 IN PROGRESS - this work is unfinished.
 Estimated completion date: April 9, 2021.

 This repository contains work done by the University of Minnesota Medical Robotics and Devices lab.
 It is a spinoff of the ODrive project, taking the main firmware and software of the ODrive (used for brushless DC motor control, primarily for robotics) and augmenting it with test input and data collection features to aid in motor characterization for fast tuning.
+This project uses ODrive v4.11 on a v3.6-24V board.

 For more information on the ODrive, see their [product website](https://odriverobotics.com/), [user guide](https://docs.odriverobotics.com/), [developer guide](https://docs.odriverobotics.com/developer-guide), and [github](https://github.com/odriverobotics/ODrive).